 Whether one member of your family prefers gas and the other prefers coal or you’re really looking to maximise every available opportunity to cook outside this summer, we can recommend which leaves you with plenty of scope for creating amazing food.

 This design offers great gas temperature control with three individual burners that allow you to get the temperature just right when cooking on the gas setting.
 There’s an off-heat cooking option for that smoky, slow-cooked flavour while the ability to cook without the heat on in the charcoal mode is great.
 The results, flavour-wise, are stunning.

 There is a little space with a side shelf and warming rack, which is also handy for keeping food warm.

 Thanks to a warming rack, you can keep food warm while cooking more – ideal for larger batches and parties.

-Best electric grills for 2021
+Best electric grills

 No mess, no fuss, no purchasing of fuel: electric grills give you all of that, plus portability.
 Keep scrolling for smokers and pizza ovens.